aptible/support/source/topics/troubleshooting/health-check-failed.md

-Aptible performs a health check on any app service with a domain (VHOST) attached to it.
-During this health check, we make an HTTP request to the port exposed by your Docker container, and wait for an HTTP response (though not necessarily a successful HTTP status code).
+The Aptible platform performs an automatic health check on any app service with an endpoint attached to it.
+During this health check, the platform makes an HTTP request to the port exposed by your Docker container, and waits for an HTTP response (though not necessarily a successful HTTP status code).

 If the health check fails for your app, it means that this HTTP request failed to respond.
 There are two common reasons for this: